Tax cuts could make it harder to fight the next recession

 The eight-year-old recovery from the Great Recession hasn't been robust, but it has been resilient.
 It's already the third-longest expansion in history.
 While few economists anticipate an imminent downturn, another one will come eventually.
 And when that happens, the government's borrowing costs may not be as absurdly cheap as they are now.

-Seiberg wrote that the next the next recession could be "deeper and longer than it might otherwise be" if the government is unable or unwilling to pile on more debt due to the tax plan.
+Seiberg wrote that the next recession could be "deeper and longer than it might otherwise be" if the government is unable or unwilling to pile on more debt due to the tax plan.

 Goldman Sachs recently warned in a report that larger deficits and rising debt could "reduce the ability to ease fiscal policy in response to an economic downturn."